 Coventry Building Society | A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion. |

-Engaging our service gives you better control over the value of your Delabole leasehold, as your property will be more valuable and saleable in respect of lease length should you wish to sell.
-The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service will provide you increased control over the value of your Delabole leasehold, as your property will be more valuable and marketable in relation to the lease length should you wish to sell.
+The conveyancers that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.